 Fluoroquinolones are a major driver of Clostridium difficile outbreaks.
-They are less useful than ever with Midwest E. Coli resistance to ciprofloxacin averaging 82 percent.
+They are less useful than ever with E. Coli resistance to ciprofloxacin averaging eighty-two percent in the Midwest.
 Detrimental side effects include tendonopathies, neuropathies and QT prolongation.

 9. Avoid combination therapy for ventilator-assisted pneumonia